-A river runs thorugh the grounds and facilities include a shared indoor swimming pool and a tennis court (although both of these can be privatised for certain hours in the day).
-Two other properties are located within the estate but both are entirely independent so your group will have utmost privacy.
+A river runs through the grounds.
+The facilities include a shared indoor swimming pool and a tennis court (although both of these can be privatised for certain hours in the day).
+Two other properties are located within the estate but both are entirely independent so your group will have privacy.

 The large stylish contemporary kitchen area features a granite work surface throughout, twin stainless steel sinks and two dishwashers, two electric ovens, a large American style fridge freezer, and gadgets galore.
 There’s a kitchen table for eight – expandable to sit a comfortable 12 – and a breakfast bar for up to six.
 The separate utility room features washing machine and drier, an additional large fridge and freezer, and extra storage.
 As well as the stunning main open plan reception area, the ground floor also features a utility room, a loo, and a separate TV room-cum-play room with 42 inch flat screen LCD TV with full Sky plus package; this room has its own access to the garden and to a sandstone terrace facing the river.
 An additional South-facing sitting room on the mezzanine floor gives access through a pair of french doors onto another terrace with garden furniture and to the private rear garden, river and woods.
 Guests also have access to a separate games cottage with snooker, darts and table tennis, shared with Argyll Barn.